lstanard/american-spoon/readme.md

 ---------------

 1. Home/Shop page lazy load in products (mobile most importantly)
+	- Load fewer on phones, load more on desktop?

 2. Check for consistency with border colors, move to a variable
+	- Do you have a style guide for this task?

 3. Header/navigation styling clean-up (responsive updates as needed)

 4. Home page Instagram feed (use a plugin?)
+	- Do you know of a potential plugin I could test out?

+5. Program the footer
+	- Do you have the design file available?

 Dev notes:
 ----------